-'Particularly nasty': Terrifying insight into killer shark's 'ambush'
+'Particularly nasty': Terrifying insight into killer shark's 'ambush' at Sydney beach

 But Dr Vanessa Pirotta, wildlife scientist from Macquarie University, said there were so many different variables in the marine environment that it was difficult to say what brought sharks to certain areas, particularly without "knowing 100 per cent what species" it was.

-"Although in this case it does appear to be a great white," she said.
+"Although in this case it does appear to be a great white."

 She said witness accounts that the shark "came up and fell down like a car" and footage of the animal "thrashing about" were consistent with great white "ambush predator" behaviour, and that it appeared to have been an "opportunistic" attack.